sanfinity-Iot/openremote/Demo-Smart-Building.md

 ## Creating workflow rules

-# Smart Building in the Manager
+# Application for Technical Manager

 This example is available as part of the main branch.
 Follow the [Get Started](https://openremote.io/get-started-manager/) or go to the [Developers page](https://openremote.io/developers/).
 If you have set up the manager